-In accordance with the NC Office of State Personnel (OSP) guidelines, a layoff (Reduction in Force) may become necessary due to budget constraints, a shortage of work, changing priorities, or a need to abolish SPA (Subject to the State Personnel Act) positions.
+In accordance with the NC Office of State Personnel (OSP) guidelines, a layoff (Reduction in Force) may become necessary due to budget constraints, a shortage of work, changing priorities, or a need to abolish SHRA (Subject to the State Personnel Act) positions.
 Should a layoff become necessary, potential reductions will be considered on a fair and systematic basis.

 Temporary employees, probationary employees, and employees with time-limited appointments may be separated without following RIF procedures.

-A reduction in force (RIF) decision requires an evaluation of the need for specific SPA positions as they contribute to the university’s ability to provide services.
+A reduction in force (RIF) decision requires an evaluation of the need for specific SHRA positions as they contribute to the university’s ability to provide services.
 Separation of employees through the reduction in force provisions should only occur after management has exhausted measures such as separation of temporary employees, delay in filling vacant positions, limits on purchasing and travel, position re-design and work unit reorganization, and job sharing.
 Each department facing the layoff of an employee must make every effort to place that employee, either within or outside of the department, prior to the effective date of the layoff.
 Responsibility for the decision as to which employee(s) must be separated is at the Vice Chancellor level.
 The Chancellor will give final approval after reviewing the Reduction in Force Plan submitted by the Vice Chancellor.

 The department determines priority for RIF within the following guidelines: